-- " seeks to first avoid, then minimise and mitigate impacts arising from development within the PDA to sensitive ecological values or Matters of State Environmental Significance within and adjoining the PDA12, including koala habitat, intertidal mudflats, mangroves, seagrass beds and fisheries - " seeks to achieve a net gain in koala and marine habitat through the use of compensatory offsets - " establishes linear corridors through the PDA which support fauna movement and open space connections between community focal points - " incorporates landscaping with endemic species with a preference towards

-10 Refer to Austroads: Cycling Aspects of Austroads Guides (March 2011) where active transport enters the on-road environment.

-11 Refer to the Queensland Development Code 4.1 - Sustainable Buildings.

-Refer to the DSDIP State Planning Policy Interactive Mapping System
+- " seeks to first avoid, then minimise and mitigate impacts arising from development within the PDA to sensitive ecological values or Matters of State Environmental Significance within and adjoining the PDA11, including koala habitat, intertidal mudflats, mangroves, seagrass beds and fisheries - seeks to achieve a net gain in koala and marine habitat through the use of compensatory offsets - establishes vegetated corridors through the PDA which support wildlife habitat, safe fauna movement and open space connections between community focal points - " incorporates landscaping with endemic - 9 Refer to Austroads: Cycling Aspects of Austroads Guides (March 2011) where active transport enters the on-road environment. - 10 Refer to the Queensland Development Code 4.1 Sustainable Buildings. - 11 Refer to the DSDIP State Planning Policy Interactive Mapping System species with a preference towards retaining existing vegetation where possible

-- retaining existing vegetation where possible - " utilises planting strategies which are site responsive and reflect the subtropical nature of South East Queensland - " maintains and improves water quality and the functioning and characteristics of the existing hydrological network (including surface and groundwater interactions) and addresses overland flow paths13 - " minimises adverse impacts on receiving waters and appropriately manages stormwater including use of total water cycle management and water sensitive urban design principles.
+- utilises planting strategies which are site responsive and reflect the subtropical nature of South East Queensland - " maintains and improves water quality and the functioning and characteristics of the existing hydrological network (including surface and groundwater interactions) and addresses overland flow paths12 - " minimises adverse impacts on receiving waters and appropriately manages stormwater including use of total water cycle management and water sensitive urban design principles.